NCBI-Codeathons/Use-UMLS-and-Python-to-classify-website-visitor-queries-into-measurable-categories/README.md

 1. **Cluster and analyze trends we know about.** For multi-faceted topics that directly relate to our mission, we could create customized analyses using Python to collect the disparate keywords people might search for into a single “bucket.”
 Where can we create a better match between user interest and our content?
 Where might we improve our site structure and navigation?
 2. **Focus staff work onto new trends, as the trends emerge.** When something new starts to happen that can be matched to our mission statement, we can deploy social media posts on the new topic and start new content projects to address the emerging need.
 The eventual goal is to post a Python code package that other HHS web managers can use to classify their own search logs.

-## Top objectives

-- Implement MetaMap matching in a lightweight web interface.
-- Create tabular and visual outputs using Pandas, matplotlib/Seaborn/etc. D3.js charts are also a possibility.

-## Mapping search terms to the UMLS

-To take full advantage of the features offered by the UMLS it will be important to tag search terms to UMLS mappings with a knowledge engine that not only finds synonyms, but also processes the text in a consistent manner to obtain the best relevant results.

-Metamap is a program developed by Lister Hill Medical Center with the purpose of improving medical text retrieval.
-It is based on the use of linguistic techniques and built on a knowledge base engine that includes:  tokenization, sentence boundary determination, acronym/abbreviation identification, part of speach tagging, lexical lookup in the Specialist Lexicon, and syntactic analysis through shallow paring of phrases, and mapping of the terms to the UMLS.
-The output is enhanced with a ranking score that allows the user to select the best matching terms, the UMLS prefered term, the Concept Unique Identifier (CUI) and the UMLS semantic types.

-For the purposes of this codethon we used the top 100 user search terms for one week in October.
-The search strings are submitted to Metamap through -edits here later depending on what we end up using- requesting the output in MetaMap Indexing (MMI) output.
-The output includes string identifyer, ranking score, UMLS preferred term, UMLS Concept Unique Identifier (CUI), Semantic Type List, Trigger Information (string, code and location used to identify the UMLS concept), Location (text offsets), MeSH treecode(s) when available.

-The unmatched terms are processed with FuzzyWuzzy to create clusters, analyze trends and re-process to find additional matches.

 ## Workflow